 When we’re talking about the conventional golden cross and death cross, we’re usually looking at the daily chart.
 So, a simple strategy could be to buy at a golden cross and sell at a death cross.
 In fact, this would have been a relatively successful strategy for Bitcoin in the last few years – though there were many false signals along the way.
 As such, blindly following one signal is typically not the best strategy.
 So you might want to consider other factors when it comes to market analysis techniques.

 If you’d like to read about an easy strategy to build a longer-term position, check out Dollar-Cost Averaging (DCA) Explained.

 The crossover strategy mentioned above is based on daily MAs crossing.
 But what about other time periods?
 Golden crosses and death crosses happen just the same, and traders can take advantage of them.

 However, as with most chart analysis techniques, signals on higher time frames are stronger than signals on lower time frames.
 A golden cross may be happening on the weekly time frame while you’re looking at a death cross happening on the hourly time frame.
 This is why it’s always helpful to zoom out and look at the bigger picture on the chart, taking multiple readings into account.

 Once a golden cross happens, the long-term moving average may be considered as a potential area of support.
 Conversely, once a death cross happens, it may be considered as a potential resistance area.

 We’ve discussed some of the most popular crossover signals – the golden cross and the death cross.

 A golden cross involves a short-term moving average crossing above a long-term moving average.
 A death cross involves a short-term MA crossing below a long-term MA.
-They both can be used as reliable tools for confirming long-term trend reversals, whether it comes to the stock market, forex
+They both can be used as reliable tools for confirming long-term trend reversals, whether it comes to the stock market, forex, or cryptocurrency.